Advertising

 - targeted using spying

 From an infosec perspective bad advertising involves inserting (injecting) content into another content stream or the invasive control of hardware or application programs for the purpose of influence.
 Additionally, modern advertising relies on surveillance, exfiltration and deception.
-This insecurity industry is sometimes called "surveillance capitalism" and the practice of spreading malicious content as "malvertising".
+This 'insecurity industry' is sometimes called "surveillance capitalism" and the practice of spreading malicious content as "malvertising".

 The scourge of modern digital advertising that is; intrusive, distracting, forced, psychologically undermining, dishonest and based on surveillance or trading of your personal data - is to be considered a fundamental security threat.

-Steps should be taken to eliminate it in a secure environment.
-However, it's a very persistent nuisance.
+However, malvertising is a very persistent nuisance.
 Culture from the USA has tried to make invasive psychological manipulation acceptable and even protected by law.
-Advertising technology is even built into the hardware of some devices like "Smart TVs".
+Advertising technology is even built into the hardware of some devices like "Smart TVs", and now every time you use a "AI Chat Bot" or voice controlled device you risk leaking sensitive personal information and being exposed to subtle forms of advertising that are manipulative in ways many would consider illegal or even very dangerous.

 Invasive advertising should be treated as first class threat.